 Won't an electric car be boring and dull?
 Well, Westfield Sports Car Club member Graeme Finlayson, currently resident in Barbados (it's a tough job, but somebody has to do it!) has set out with Dan Johnson to build an electric car that is definitely neither of those things.

 Below is the first instalment of Graeme’s Build Diary of the Megawatt electric Westfield, first printed in Westfield World, the magazine of the Westfield Sports Car Club.
-Other instalments will follow shortly, so we suggest you subscribe (HERE) to get news of the latest updates direct to your mailbox.

 The fastest accelerating Westfield in the World?
 A bold claim?
 Yep.
 A true one?
 Oh yes, it will be.... over 1000 bhp/tonne and around 2000 ft lbs/tonne should be enough to see to that.

 Those who know me on Facebook have seen hints about this, but now the car is effectively finished, time to detail it.

 So, to do an introduction to this build diary.
 My good friend Dan Johnson has been coming out to Barbados helping support us ever since we used to rally the Westfields out here 15 years ago – he got hooked, has been coming back two or three times a year since, even selling up and moving here for various six month stints.

 I recently rebuilt a Hayabusa turbo Westfield out here, which Dan helped with and got into the drag racing scene on the island.
 Currently, my car holds the outright 2WD record.
 But not for much longer...